paulkn/esar/src/pages/blog/2020-03-26-overcome-and-live-out-god’s-promises.md

 The Father is keeping His promises to His daughters.

-He is faithful to the end, and His words are truethe promise of overcoming the promise of restoration of what was lost the promise of healing taking place and captives being set free  the promise of answered prayer the promise of a revival among women Esther fasted and prayed to change a nation.
+He is faithful to the end, and His words are true the promise of overcoming the promise of restoration of what was lost the promise of healing taking place and captives being set free  the promise of answered prayer the promise of a revival among women Esther fasted and prayed to change a nation.

 In the same way, the Lord is saying to His daughters in this hour, “You are an Esther and you will change a nation!”